openstack/python-designateclient/doc/source/shell-v2.rst

 =========================================================
-Openstack Command Line Tool (compatible with v2 API only)
+OpenStack Command Line Tool (compatible with v2 API only)
 =========================================================

 The python-designateclient package comes with a plugin for the openstack